thecodeflayer/alttp-tracker/FAQ.md

 ## General Questions

+#### I clicked on items, but the item count doesn't increase.
+Why?

+There are several items that contribute to the count that are not present on the items screen (rupees, hearts, arrows etc.).
+Therefore, the Item Count is based on locations checked.
+To increase the item count, check off locations and dungeon chests.

 #### Can I quickly navigate between the light world and dark world maps?

 Yes!
 You can double-tap the map to toggle between worlds at the same position and scale.